 - Look at dotMemory.
 The main page now contains the single taken snapshot with basic information.

-* If you turn off the Show unmanaged memory checkbox on top of the page, dotMemory will exclude the size of Unmanaged memory from the total value.
+* If you turn off the Show unmanaged memory checkbox on top of the Memory Snapshots section, dotMemory will exclude the size of Unmanaged memory from the total value.

 - Unmanaged memory * — memory allocated outside of the managed heap and not managed by Garbage Collector.
 Generally, this is the memory required by .NET CLR, dynamic libraries, graphics buffer (especially large for WPF apps that intensively use graphics), and so on.
 This part of memory cannot be analyzed in the profiler.